libigl/libigl.github.io/docs/tutorial.md

 ```

 !!! note "Note about CGAL"
-    The _optional_ dependency [CGAL](https://www.cgal.org) has been notoriously difficult for installation (in turn it also depends on boost).
-Unlike the other optional dependencies, by default CGAL is _not_ downloaded upon issuing the `cmake` command above and the corresponding tutorial entries will be skipped.
-To download CGAL and include those entries, issue
+    The _optional_ dependency [CGAL](https://www.cgal.org) has been notoriously difficult to setup (as it also depends on boost/gmp/mpfr).
+By default, it will only be enabled on Linux/macOS if GMP and MPFR are installed system-wide.
+On Windows, all its dependencies will be downloaded by CMake, thus requiring no setup on your part.

-    ```bash
-    cmake -DLIBIGL_WITH_CGAL=ON ../
-    ```

 The examples can also be built independently using the CMakeLists.txt
 inside each example folder.